CBCI Home

 Scott McCloud created Zot! and wrote Understanding Comics.

-The New York Times Education Life supplement for January 9, 2000 featured a column by long-time Marvel artist Herb Trimpe.
+The New York Times Education Life supplement for January 9, 2000 featured a column by long-time Marvel artist Herb Trimpe that is well worth reading; it describes some of the upheaval in the comic book business that happened in the closing years of the 20th century.